Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 - Kernel upgrade
   - Kernel for Raspberry Pi 4 has been upgraded to version 5.10.25.
 - System management
-  - Filesystem compression (squashfs) has been applied to the ramdisk partition.
+  - Filesystem compression (SquashFS) has been applied to the ramdisk partition.
   - F2FS filesystem has been adopted for writable partitions.
-  - D-Bus message mashalling operations have been optimized.
+  - D-Bus message marshalling operations have been optimized.
 - Device and sensor management
   - Hardware abstraction layer (HAL) for device and sensor modules has been refactored.
   - HAL test cases have been developed.